 These baby pancakes are as tasty as they are cute.
 They are usually consumed as a snack and topped with a bit of butter and sugar.
 We loved trying these and can safely say you can try them at De Vier Pilaren.
 Another really nice place to try Poffertjes in Amsterdam is The Pancake Bakery.

 The Dutch love their cheese and even have a museum dedicated to it!
 Amsterdam produces several varieties of cheese, Gouda being the most popular.
-Gouda cheese is a special one as it is matured for 4 years.
+Gouda cheese is a special one .
 De Kaaskamer (a kilometer walk from the flower market) is a good place to do your cheese shopping.
 Alternatively, you can buy cheese from Old Amsterdam from the canal side passage.

 Are they waffles or are they cookies?
 These thin discs of crisp waffle batter with a sweet syrup and are perfect as munchies.